josephdanielperez/personal-website-react/README.md

+# Personal Website - About This Project

+This project is built to further advance my skills with React.
+I also wanted to create a personal website that showcases my previous work, experiences, and media all whilst demonstrating my skills in development hands on.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).